 South Orange, while not large, also appears to be attractive to some younger, educated professionals, who help shape the character of the town.

-One downside of living in South Orange is that it can take a long time to commute to work.
-In South Orange, the average commute to work is 35.98 minutes, which is quite a bit higher than the national average.
-On the other hand, local public transit is widely used in the town, so leaving the car at home and taking transit is often a viable alternative.
-In addition, it is also a pedestrian-friendly town.
-Many of South Orange’s neighborhoods are dense enough and have amenities close enough together that people find it feasible to get around on foot.
+In South Orange, however, the average commute to work is quite long.
+On average, people spend 35.98 minutes each day getting to work, which is significantly higher than the national average.
+One bright side is that local public transit is widely used, so it may be an option to avoid the headache of driving in the heavy traffic by leaving the car at home and taking transit.
+In addition, the town is also quite pedestrian-friendly, because many neighborhoods are very dense and have amenities close enough together that people find it feasible to get around on foot.

 Even though South Orange is a smaller town, it has many people who hop on public transportation – mostly the train for their daily commute to work.
 Typically, these people are commuting to good jobs in the surrounding cities.